WorkflowPerturb: Calibrated Stress Tests for Evaluating Multi-Agent Workflow Metrics: Prompt Templates and Generation Pipeline

-If the corrected output again fails validation (e.g., paraphrased 4 nodes instead of 3), the process is repeated up to three times.
-After three unsuccessful iterations, the task is escalated to a more reliable generation method.
+When a generated output fails validation, the variant enters a feedback-driven refinement loop in which the validation error is re-injected into the next prompt.
+For example: \begin{quote} \texttt{Your output had 8 nodes instead of 9 for a 10\% removal.
+Please regenerate the workflow and ensure that exactly one node is removed.
+Return only the modified workflow as a numbered list of steps.} \end{quote} If the corrected output again fails validation (e.g., paraphrases 4 nodes instead of 3), the process is repeated up to three times per model.
+After three unsuccessful iterations, the task is escalated to a stronger generation model.